look/query-parser/tutorial/build_a_query_parser.md

       ]
     }

-The reason why the terms are annotated with a number is that the leaf values of the parse tree are instances of [Parslet::Slice](http://www.rubydoc.info/github/kschiess/parslet/Parslet/Slice) which record where in the string the match began.
-This is useful for reporting errors.

-Once you have defined a grammar for your language, you can create parse trees from strings that conform to that grammar.
-Then you can define a [Parslet::Transform]() to convert the parse tree into an abstract syntax tree; or in our case, an object that knows how to convert itself to the Elasticsearch query DSL.
+Once you have defined your parse tree, you can create a [Parslet::Transform]() to convert the parse tree into an abstract syntax tree; or in our case, an object that knows how to convert itself to the Elasticsearch query DSL.

 A Parlet::Transform defines rules for matching part of the parse tree and converting it to something else.
 Walking up from the leaf nodes, the entire tree is consumed.
-For this language, the transformation is simple: match a `:term` Hash and convert it to a String, then match an array of terms and instantiate a `TermQuery` object:
+For this parse tree, the transformation is simple: match a `:term` Hash and convert it to a String, then match an array of terms and instantiate a `TermQuery` object:

     {{code="term_parser.rb:10-14"}}